In New York, home to more Ukrainian immigrants than any U.S. city, residents mobilize to send support

 “The last few days have been insane,” said Shepelsky, who has been recording question-and-answer videos that people can watch online.
 “Nonstop, people are writing.
 They are asking me what to do.”

 At a courier service nearby, Nelya and Ihor Andrusiv called customers to tell them to pick up packages to Russia because they cannot be delivered during the war.
 In between calls, they checked on Nelya’s younger sister, Mariya, who was hiding in a basement in the city of Kharkiv with her husband and 7-year-old daughter.
-The family had lost electricity and had some milk and bread, her sister told her on their last call.
+The family had lost electricity and had some milk and bread, her sister told her on their most recent call.

 “I hope it’s not the last one,” Nelya Andrusiv said, her voice cracking.